The coronavirus outbreak has decimated the sporting schedule and affected some of 2020’s biggest events.

 – FIFA relaxed rules on clubs having to release players for forthcoming international fixtures and also recommended that “all international matches previously scheduled to take place in March and April should now be postponed until such time that they can take place in a safe and secure environment”.

-– Real Madrid players were told to go into quarantine after a member of the club’s basketball team tested positive.
-LaLiga suspended “at least the next two rounds of matches” as a result of the quarantine in place at Real.
+– LaLiga suspended “at least the next two rounds of matches” as a result of a quarantine in place at Real Madrid.

 – All domestic sporting action in Italy – including Serie A matches – was suspended until April 3.

 – Ligue 1 and Ligue 2, the top two divisions in France, were suspended until further notice.

 – The German Football League suspended games in the Bundesliga and 2.
 Bundesliga until at least April 3, with a review to be undertaken on March 30.

 – Major League Soccer announced the suspension of matches with no set date for the competition to restart.

 – The South American (CONMEBOL) World Cup qualifiers scheduled for March 23-31 were postponed to a later date.

 – The Northern Premier League announced all fixtures were suspended until further notice.